strategineer/personal-website/source/journals/2019-12-18-Interviews.html.markdown

 I got an email from the recruiter I spoke to saying that the company wasn't interested in continuing the recruitment process with me.
 I replied back nicely asking the reasons why.
 I never got an answer.

-Cool.

 # Interview 4

 Another company requested that I do an online programming test as the first step of the recruitment process.
 I hadn't done one of those in a couple years.
 I was rusty and I didn't perform well on it.

-I over engineered a solution that would have taken me more time to implement than I had allotted to take the test.
-Our dog, who rarely barks, was barking non stop for almost all of the hour and a half that I had to take the test so that wasn't helping.
+I over engineered a solution that would have taken me more time to implement than the hour and a half I had to take the test.
+Our dog, who rarely barks, was barking non-stop which wasn't helping me concentrate.

-Unsurprisingly, my results didn't impress the company and they weren't interested in continuing the interview process.
+My results didn't impress the company and they weren't interested in continuing the interview process.

 > Each company's interview process is going to be different.
 When preparing for interviews speak to others in a similar field to yours and to get an idea of what to expect and prepare accordingly.
 Shortly after failing this test I spent a couple days building a framework for solving problems on projecteuler.net with automated test generation and I used it to solve around thirty problems that I had never solved before.
 I wrote two similar frameworks: one in Python, a language I know very well, and one in Go, a language I didn't know.